DDorj/test/BRANDING_REFERENCE.md

 ✅ 0 occurrences of "TechZone"
 ```

 The project has **never contained** any "Techzone" branding.
-It was created from the start as "Ayanga Store".
+It was created from the start as "Tech Store".

 ---